lalithmanokar/cloud-sf-extension-cap-sample/README.md

 5. Provide details for the integration.
    1. Enter name for the integration and click next
    2. In Configure Fields tab, Click `+` button .
 Insert sibling elements
-   3. Select the created element and set label as 'userid'
+   3. Select the created element and set label as 'employeeId'
    4. Click on `Set as Assosiated field` button.
 Select entity tree view.
 Select `User ID`.
-Click on 'Change Association to User Id'
+Click on 'Change Association to User Id'.
    ![Set as Association field](./documentation/images/SetAsAssociation.png)
    5. Similarly add new sibling for `managerId` and associate it with Supervisor id.
-   6. Add new sibling element `message` with default value as 'Resigned'
+   6. Add new sibling element `message` with default value as 'Resigned'.
+Click Next
    7. Keep the default settings for `Response field`, `Filter` tabs.
+Click Next
    8. Edit the `Destination Settings` with the following details:

       REST API URL: give the URL of the queue